Jvlsc/FullStack-Course/part0/exercise05.md

 ## Conclusion:

-This diagram illustrates the key characteristics of a Single Page Application (SPA).
-Initially is basically the same as the tradditional web page, but after the initial load, the page doesn't reload when displaying content.
-The `JavaScript` code can fetch data asynchronously and render it dynamically (client-side rendering).
+This diagram illustrates the key characteristics of a `Single Page Application (SPA)`.
+The initial loading process is similar to a traditional web application, but the fundamental difference emerges afterward: the page doesn't reload when interacting with or displaying content.
+Instead, the `JavaScript` code fetches data asynchronously and renders it dynamically on the client side.

 ---